drpancake/chard/README.md

 # Chard

-**⚠️ Experimental ⚠️**

-A simple async/await task queue for Django.
+Chard is a very simple async/await background task queue for Django.
 One process, no threads, no other dependencies.

-It uses the Django ORM to keep track of tasks.
+It uses Django's ORM to keep track of tasks.

+Not very efficient or battle tested - PRs welcome!

-Parts of Chard were inspired by [dramatiq](https://github.com/Bogdanp/dramatiq) and [django_dramatiq](https://github.com/Bogdanp/django_dramatiq).
+Parts of this were inspired by [dramatiq](https://github.com/Bogdanp/dramatiq) and [django_dramatiq](https://github.com/Bogdanp/django_dramatiq).

 ## Installation